banner image of soft sorudough pumpkin snickerdoodles on cooling rack

 Pumpkin, Sourdough & Soft Wheat

-I wanted these cookies to be reminiscent of a typical snickerdoodle cookie we all love—warm, soft, and cinnamon-y with a slight crisp to the edge, but pillowy and chewy inside.
-I knew pumpkin would keep things moist and match well with cinnamon.
+I wanted these cookies to be reminiscent of a typical snickerdoodle cookie we all love.
+Warm, soft, and cinnamon-y with a slight crisp to the edge, but pillowy and chewy inside.
+I knew pumpkin would keep things moist and pair with cinnamon snickerdoodles.

-Soft wheat is optional as well but gives the cookies a touch more fiber, flavor, and depth.
-It also helps the cookies not be too airy and pillowy, but accentuates their chewyness.
+Soft wheat is optional as well.
+The wheat gives the pumpkin sourdough snickerdoodles fiber, flavor, and depth.
+It also accentuates their chewiness.

 Buckwheat Flour

-Another optional ingredient I decided to incorporate is buckwheat flour.
 Buckwheat can impart an umami flavor to baked goods.
 I knew earthy buckwheat would complement the pumpkin and spices well.
-I incorporated only a little buckwheat flour to enhance flavor and texture.
-Too much of it would make an entirely different type of cookie.
-I have a few other buckwheat recipes on the site that show other ways to utilize the seed/flour.
+Too much of it would make an entirely different type of cookie, so I only added a little.
 Again, feel free to leave this flour out if you don’t have it.
-But next time you’re at the store grab some!
+But next time you’re at the store, grab some!

 Olive Oil & Egg Yolk